sibbl/blinkist-podcast-server/README.md

-# (Unofficial) Blinkist Free Daily Blinks podcast server
+# Blinkist Free Daily Blinks podcast server (unofficial)

-This application makes the free daily blinks available to you in a Podcast feed.
-You can add this to the Podcatcher of your choice.
+This application makes the free daily blinks available accessible via a Podcast feed.
+You can add the feeds to the Podcatcher of your choice.

-**Please consider paying for the wonderful service of Blinkist** if you like their content and consume the daily blinks using this tool ❤
+**Please consider paying for Blinkist** if you like their content and consume the daily blinks using this tool ❤

 ## Usage